sanghani73/MDB-TextSearch-vs-VectorSearch/readme.md

 mongoimport --uri "mongodb+srv://<username>:<password>@YourAtlasCluster.foo.mongodb.net" -d sample_mflix -c movies-copy --file movieData.json
 ```

-Once you have the data in the movies collection, navigate to the Atlas Search consle and ensure you have a search index created on the *fullplot* field and a vector index created on the *vectorPlot* field.
+Once you have the data in the movies collection, navigate to the Atlas Search consle and ensure you have a search index created on the *fullplot* field (call this index "default") and an index created on the *vectorPlot* field (call this index "vectorIndex").
 Here are the JSON configurations for both these indexes:

 ```
 {